phronmophobic/blog/markdown/reusable-ui-components.md

 ;;                 (keypath :d)]])
 ```

 Currently, `defui` translates references to nested references, but the same syntax could be used with a data model that wants identifiers or stateful references.
-One benefit of using using nested references is that they can be automatically translated to identifiers if a schema is provided (_link to example_).
+One benefit of using using nested references is that they can be automatically translated to identifiers if a schema is provided.

-If desired, we can now extract the button as its own reusable component.
+We can now extract the button as its own reusable component.

 ```clojure
 (defui more-button [{:keys [num]}]